Project Lifecycle - The Waterfall

 Alright: we got ourselves a boat on the water with the destination set, great!
 How do we navigate there?

-After the requirements
+After the requirements became

-we now have our whats
+business rules we now have our whats,

-, so what is missing?
+whys and hows, so what is missing?

 In simple terms, we need to know in which way our

-will interact with each other.
+business rules will interact with each other.
 We have

-are connected but they do
+already established those rules are connected but they do

 not cross over each other, so we must find a way to make them live